improvedk/improve.dk/source/_posts/in-the-nick-of-time-band-aid-solution-for-umbraco/in-the-nick-of-time-band-aid-solution-for-umbraco.md

 With corresponding &lt;a href /&gt; implementations, otherwise Xenu blissfully ignored them.

 Obviously fixing the performance issue like this comes with a severe cost – memory usage on the server as well as being unable to update the site from the back office.
 For now I can live with that as the main priority is getting the site live.
-When I update I’ll have to manually cycle the app pool as well as rerunning Xenu.
-Currently the site takes up about 500 megs of memory fully cached, so I’ve got some room to spare.
+When I update I'll have to manually cycle the app pool as well as rerunning Xenu.
+Currently the site takes up about 500 megs of memory fully cached, so I've got some room to spare.

 Thankfully there are no protected parts of the site so user-specific caching is not an issue – [YMMV](http://en.wiktionary.org/wiki/YMMV).